On the density of rational points on rational elliptic surfaces: Isotrivial rational elliptic surfaces with

 \begin{proof} Let $\E$ be an isotrivial rational elliptic surface with $j$-invariant $j(T)=1728$.

 Recall Theorem \ref{Isk} due to Iskovskikh that says that a rational elliptic surface has a minimal model which is either a conic bundle of degree 1 or a del Pezzo surface.

-Let $X$ be the minimal model of $\E$.
+Let $X$ be a minimal model of $\E$.
 As a corollary of Lemma \ref{thmDP1}, $X$ is never a del Pezzo surface of degree 1.
+Indeed, the discriminant of $\E$ is $\Delta(T)=-2^6\cdot A(T)^3$ so every fiber at a factor of $A(T)$ has a reduction of Kodaira type $III$, $I_0^*$ or $III^*$, and such singular fibers are reducible.

-In the case where the minimal model is a conic bundle of degree 1, \cite{KollMell} show unirationality of $X$, and thus the density of its rational points.
+In the case where $X$ is a conic bundle of degree 1, \cite{KollMell} show unirationality of $X$, and thus the density of its rational points.
 Therefore, it is also the case for $\E$.
-In the case where the minimal model is a del Pezzo surface of degree $\geq3$, \cite{Manin} shows unirationality of $X$ and $\E$.
+In the case where $X$ is a del Pezzo surface of degree $\geq3$, \cite{Manin} shows unirationality of $X$ and $\E$.

 We only have to consider the case where $X$ is a del Pezzo surface of degree 2.
 In this case, we have the following sections on $\E$ : \begin{enumerate} \item The section of the points at infinity $[0,y,0,0]$. \item The section of Proposition \ref{ptnontorsion} $[x,\frac{-b}{u^2},\frac{1}{u},1]$ where $u=0$, $b=\sqrt{a_4x}$ and $x\in a_4\Q^{*2}$. \item The section $[0,0,t,1]$. \end{enumerate}